Doctors call out Spotify over Joe Rogan spreading ‘false and societally harmful’ covid-19 claims

 On social media, some said the letter is yet another reason Spotify needed to enforce more guidelines on Rogan, while conservatives such as political commentator Ben Shapiro were quick to defend the host.

 Rogan’s critics cheered when the host was fact-checked on-air about vaccination by a guest on his show recently.
-When Rogan claimed Wednesday there was more of an adverse risk of myocarditis, an inflammation of the heart muscle, in children that were vaccinated compared to those infected with covid, Australian media personality Josh Szeps said the opposite was true.
+When Rogan claimed Wednesday there was more of an adverse risk of myocarditis, an inflammation of the heart muscle, in children who were vaccinated, compared with those infected with the coronavirus, Australian media personality Josh Szeps said the opposite was true.

 “I don’t think that’s true,” Rogan said.